neilagabriel/vim-geeknote/README.md

 to HTML and back, content is often reformatted.
 Worse is that if you edit and save a note that has been reformatted, there is even a large potential to lose content!
 This is a side-effect of the various tools/libs that Geeknote uses in performing the conversions.
-With the default settings, notes saved with vim- geeknote will bypass these format conversions.
+With the default settings, notes saved with vim-geeknote bypass these format conversions.
 This means that notes will be saved exactly as they appear within Vim.
 It also means that the notes will appear in plain-text when viewed outside of Vim in Evernote.
 If you plan on creating, editing, and viewing your notes in Vim, this trade-off is well worth it.
 And of course it does not mean that you cannot use the markdown format in your notes.

 ## Usage